Class Xoshiro160RoadroxoRandom

 The actual speed of this is going to vary wildly depending on the platform being benchmarked.
 On GWT, which is the main place where the performance of a random number generator might actually be a bottleneck in a game, this performs very well.
 On desktop platforms, it is faster at generating

-, which is to be
+int values than long, which is to be

 guarantees a larger minimum period than ChopRandom can possibly provide as a maximum period.